 - Clear anodized finish for reduced heat absorption and heating of the sensor

-The PD300RM-UVA is compatible with Ophir's Starlite and Starbright hand held displays and the Juno+ PC interface.
+The PD300RM-UVA is compatible with Ophir's Starlite and Starbright hand held displays and the Juno+ and Juno-RS PC interface.
 A COM Object library allows software integration into C, C#, LabVIEW, etc. environments for system automation.

 New applications of UV-LED sources are under development and there is a strong need to quickly and reliably measure the LED sources, even if the precise bandwidth of the light is unknown.
 With its new irradiance sensor, Ophir allows the user to measure light sources without knowing much about their spectra and also supports simultaneous measurement of different light sources (e.g., LEDs with different peak wavelengths and bandwidth).
 With its small form factor, UV-resistant design, and its NIST-traceable calibration, this sensor generates accurate and reproducible irradiance and dosage measurements that are highly needed in industrial and medical applications that rely on UV LEDs for their operation.
 This sensor is specifically designed to measure LEDs in the spectral range of 350-450 nm and it is supported by several Ophir meters.
 By offering its unique flat spectral response, the PD300RM-UVA measurement device offers significant advantages in early R&D, in fully-operational machines, or for calibration and maintenance at customer sites.